-CREST is incorporated in Alberta as a post-secondary institution
+CREST is incorporated in Alberta as a not-for-profit private company

 with authority to grant degrees in religion.